Elite immigration practitioner joins Fragomen

 Veteran immigration lawyer David Grunblatt joins Fragomen to expand and strengthen global offering to clients

 NEW YORK,, Oct.
-27, 2021 /CNW/ -- Global immigration powerhouse Fragomen has announced the addition of David Grunblatt, a luminary of the immigration bar, to the firm.
+28, 2021 /PRNewswire/ -- Global immigration powerhouse Fragomen has announced the addition of David Grunblatt, a luminary of the immigration bar, to the firm.

 David brings a deep bench of expertise, strategic advisory experience and exceptional client service to the pre-eminent Fragomen team.
 David will be joined by Senior Associates Valarie McPherson, Jennifer Wexler and Erica Loomba.